MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ## Plug-in Proxy selection

-If your host machine contains multiple proxy settings, the plug-in will select the proxy configurations with the following hierarchy
+If your host machine contains multiple proxy settings, the plug-in selects the proxy configurations with the following hierarchy:

-1. Defender for Endpoint static proxy setting (`TelemetryProxyServer`)
+1. Defender for Endpoint static proxy setting (`TelemetryProxyServer`).

-2. Winhttp proxy (configured through netsh command)
+2. `Winhttp` proxy (configured through `netsh` command).

-3. Network & Internet proxy settings
+3. Network & Internet proxy settings.

-**Example:** If your host machine has both Winhttp proxy as well as Network & Internet proxy, plug-in will select `Winhttp proxy` as the proxy configuration for plug-in.
+Example: If your host machine has both *Winhttp proxy* and *Network & Internet proxy*, the plug-in selects `Winhttp proxy` as the proxy configuration.

 > [!NOTE]
 > The `DefenderProxyServer` registry key is no longer supported.
 Follow the above mentioned steps to configure proxy in plug-in.